rimutaka/posts/db-clustering/database-diff-visualisation.md

 # Visualising differences and similarities in multiple database schemas
 #### A primer with code examples for cloud and micro-services migration

-> We inherited this server with 1190 MSSQL databases after a small acquisition a few years ago.
+> We inherited this server with 1,190 MSSQL databases after a small acquisition a few years ago.
 The database names are not very descriptive and we don't really know how it all works.
-We'd like to migrate it the cloud.
+We'd like to migrate them all to the cloud.

 I faced a similar problem on another project with multiple customer DBs sharing the same codebase and schema in theory, but not in practice.
 Most tools like [RedGate](https://www.red-gate.com/products/sql-development/sql-compare/) or [Apex](https://www.apexsql.com/sql-tools-diff.aspx) are good at comparing one DB to another.
-We wanted to compare them all to each other with visualisation, so I had to make my own tool.
+We wanted to compare all databases to each other and visualise the results.

 #### Task at hand
-1. identify groups of similar DBs
+1. Identify groups of similar DBs
-2. calculate their similarity and divergence
+2. Calculate their similarity and divergence
-3. visualise the results
+3. Display the results as a diagram

 #### Solution overview
 A database schema is comprised of "objects" like user tables, views, stored procedures or functions.
 They are all listed in `sys.objects` table and their source code or definitions are stored in `sys.syscomments`.
 We could use data from those two tables to compare one DB to another:

 ## Collecting DB object data

-We'll need 2 tables: one to hold the list of objects, another to hold the numbers on how those objects are distributed across all the DBs.
+We'll need 2 tables: one to hold the list of objects and another to hold the numbers on how those objects are distributed across all the DBs.

 ![data structure](data-model.png)